open-telemetry/opentelemetry-specification/specification/configuration/README.md

 which is more expressive and full-featured than the [environment variable](#environment-variables) based scheme, and language agnostic in a way not possible with [programmatic configuration](#programmatic).
+Notably, declarative configuration defines tooling allowing users to load OpenTelemetry components according to a file-based representation of a standardized configuration data model.

 Declarative configuration consists of the following main components: